Comparing Spok (SPOK) & The Competition

-Spok (NASDAQ:SPOK – Get Rating) is one of 27 public companies in the “Radiotelephone communication” industry, but how does it compare to its rivals?
-We will compare Spok to similar businesses based on the strength of its dividends, earnings, profitability, valuation, risk, analyst recommendations and institutional ownership.
+Spok (NASDAQ:SPOK – Get Rating) is one of 27 publicly-traded companies in the “Radiotelephone communication” industry, but how does it compare to its rivals?
+We will compare Spok to similar businesses based on the strength of its valuation, profitability, earnings, dividends, risk, analyst recommendations and institutional ownership.

-This is a breakdown of current recommendations and price targets for Spok and its rivals, as provided by MarketBeat.
+This is a summary of current ratings for Spok and its rivals, as provided by MarketBeat.

 |Sell Ratings